manlinh/open-experiments/docs/oe-2025agenda.md

 - **Goal:** Learn about *The Open Group* standards (e.g., TOGAF)
 - **Action:** Evaluate whether and how Open Experiments should adapt its structure to align with The Open Group’s frameworks
 - **Note:** Organizational milestone established **July 2025**

 ---
+## 📆 Today's Agenda — July 11, 2025

+### 🎯 Objectives
+- Define and structure the concept of `predicate` in grammar and formal logic
+- Investigate emotional and semantic challenges in understanding secrecy in encryption
+- Frame encryption as a possible expressive or aesthetic form
+- Launch this GitHub agenda as the center of project direction
+- Write a working `index.html` for [www.open-experiments.org](https://www.open-experiments.org)

+---